 Although we often associate acne as a common problem teenagers face, this is not always the case.
-Unfortunately, for some of us these unwelcome zits continue to appear well into our 20s and 30s.
-Although acne can effect men and women equally, adult hormonal acne effects mostly women.
+Unfortunately, for some of us, these unwelcome zits continue to appear well into our 20s and 30s.
+Although acne can affect men and women equally, adult hormonal acne affects mostly women.
 Regardless of age or gender, acne can be a very serious problem and a definite confidence killer.

 What is hormonal acne?

 Hormones are the leading cause of adult female acne in women of childbearing age.
-As the body’s hormone levels fluctuate, noticable breakouts distribute throughout the lower half of the face.
-The most common areas effected are the chin and jawline.
-These breakouts generally consist of pimples, and large painful cysts.
+As the body’s hormone levels fluctuate, noticeable breakouts distribute throughout the lower half of the face.
+The most common areas affected are the chin and jawline.
+These breakouts generally consist of pimples and large painful cysts.
 This is what distinguishes adult hormonal acne from teenage acne—which is generally more on the forehead and cheeks and consists of papules, blackheads, and whiteheads.

 What causes hormonal acne?